sonatype-nexus-community/go-sona-types/README.md

 // Setup fake logger, use a real one when you consume this package logger, _ := logrus.NewNullLogger()

-// Obtains a pointer to a Agent struct, useful in testing or if you need to override ClientTool or Version ua := useragent.New(logger, useragent.Options{ClientTool: "your-client-tool", Version: "1.0.0", GoOS: runtime.GOOS, GoArch: runtime.GOARCH})
+// Obtains a pointer to aa Agent struct, useful in testing or if you need to override ClientTool or Version ua := useragent.New(logger, useragent.Options{ClientTool: "your-client-tool", Version: "1.0.0", GoOS: runtime.GOOS, GoArch: runtime.GOARCH})

-// Can be used to get a Agent struct populated with defaults ua = useragent.Default(logger)
+// Can be used to get aa Agent struct populated with defaults ua = useragent.Default(logger)

 // Obtains a properly formatted user-agent string for communicating with OSS Index or Nexus IQ Server